KryhaX/Lotto/README.md

-Install art module in python
+#Have fun with your lotto game :D
-Have fun with your lotto game :D
+1.Install art module in python